Malaysia Cup: Pre-war years

-The popularity of the tournament was already apparent in its early years where in 1923, a newspaper described it as "by far the greatest sporting event of the year" (in Malaya).
+The popularity of the tournament was already apparent in its early years; in 1923, a newspaper described it as "by far the greatest sporting event of the year".
 The final was played outside Kuala Lumpur for the first time in 1925, when Singapore defeated Selangor 2–1 at the Anson Road Stadium.
 Singapore also maintained a record of appearing in every Malaya Cup final from the first in 1921 to 1941, when the competition was disrupted by World War II.

 In September 1926, representatives from the football associations of Selangor, Singapore, Perak, Negeri Sembilan and Malacca agreed to form a Malayan Football Association (MFA).
 The MFA was based in Kuala Lumpur, with John Sime of Singapore as its first president, and was represented on the Malaya Cup committee which organised the competition.
 The MFA saw little activity until 1932, when it was revived and reformed as the Football Association of Malaya (FAM).
 The FAM also took control of the organisation of the Malaya Cup from its founding committee.
 The same year, the British Services were allowed to enter their own teams, joining Kedah and Johor which were both in the competition by 1930.